 Jason has successfully represented victims of the natural gas industry, whether they are families whose homes have been ruined because of groundwater contamination produced by fracking, or those whose homes have been made unlivable by burgeoning and dangerous industrial sites.
 He also represents victims of cancer whose diseases stem from radiation exposure caused by corporate neglect.

-Supporting the pioneering work of his partner, Jason Luckasevic, Jason has assisted hundreds of former NFL players against the NFL and Riddell in relation to head trauma they suffered during their career.
+Jason has assisted hundreds of former NFL players against the NFL and Riddell in relation to head trauma they suffered during their career.
 He also had a leading role in pursuing compensation for hundreds of former NFL players in relation to their publicity rights.

 Jason is a graduate of the Florida State University (B.A.
 1995) and the University of Pittsburgh School of Law (J.D., magna cum laude 2001).
 He was Research Editor for the University of Pittsburgh Law Review and was selected as a member of the Order of the Coif.
 He was recognized for achieving the highest grade earned in his class for Torts as well as Conflict of Laws.
 His law school classmates selected him as “Most Likely to Argue Before the U.S. Supreme Court” among the Class of 2001.

 Just because a trial verdict is reached, it doesn’t mean the case is closed.
 Parties involved may appeal the verdict if they truly believe the court or jury made the wrong decision.
 A skilled appellate attorney will help you file an appeal to make sure justice is fair on all counts.

 We have a long history of litigation for mesothelioma, lung cancer, asbestosis, and related cancers caused by asbestos exposure.

 Whether through traffic accidents, slips and falls, or defective products, if you have been injured through no fault of your own, let us evaluate your case.